LONDON (Reuters) - Britain’s Queen Elizabeth will deliver her Christmas Day address to Britons next week after a tumultuous year for her royal family.

 While she had no choice but to act as the premier requested, critics said it made the monarchy look weak and outdated.
 Republicans said it showed the institution was pointless.

-By far the greatest negative coverage for the royals was generated by the furor over Prince Andrew’s links to the disgraced U.S. financier Jeffrey Epstein.
+By far the greatest negative coverage for the royals was generated by the furore over Prince Andrew’s links to the disgraced U.S. financier Jeffrey Epstein.

 The prince, 59, the queen’s second son, has been dogged by questions over his friendship with Epstein since his jailing in 2008 for child sex offences.